alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 ## Documentation:
 This repository presents 4 main folders:

-* [SystemModel]:This folder contains two versions of the optimization model(version 1.2 and 1.5).
-In both versions the input data is a simple Microsoft Excel file ("BRMBR_Input") and the results of the model can be graphically displayed using a Matlab code ("Generation_of-Figures").
+* [Version1.2_WetlandUnitsAsTanks]: This folder contains the version 1.2 of the optimization model.
+The input data is a simple Microsoft Excel file ("BRMBR_Input") and the results of the model can be graphically displayed using a Matlab code ("Generation_of-Figures").
+This folder also contains the GDX files [Results] that can be used to pass the input and output of the model into different programs.
-* [Scripts_for_Paper]: This folder contains the Matlab code used to process the figures on the <a href="https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/blob/master/4.SupplementaryDocumentation/ManuscriptDraft/System%20Model_Alminagorta%2C%20Rosenberg%20and%20Kettenring.pdf" target="_blank">paper.</a>
+* [Version1.5_SpatialWaterDepths]:  This folder contains the version 1.5 of the optimization model.
+The input data is a simple Microsoft Excel file ("BRMBR_Input") and the results of the model can be graphically displayed using a Matlab code ("Generation_of-Figures").
+This folder also contains the GDX files [Results] that can be used to pass the input and output of the model into different programs.
-* [Results]: This folder contains [GDX] files that can be used to pass the input and output of the model into different programs.
+* [Scripts]: This folder contains the Matlab code used to process the figures on the <a href="https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/blob/master/4.SupplementaryDocumentation/ManuscriptDraft/System%20Model_Alminagorta%2C%20Rosenberg%20and%20Kettenring.pdf" target="_blank">paper.</a>
 * [SupplementaryDocumentation]: This folder contains the Graphical User Interfaces, LiDar data, Habitat Management Plans of the Refuge, previous presentations of the model and a copy of the [paper] submitted to the Water Resources Research Journal.